anhtranut/LonghornDataExchange.github.io/README.md

-# LonghornDataExchange.github.io
+# LonghornDataExchange
-Website for the Longhorn Data Exchange at the University of Texas at Austin
+Website for the Longhorn Data Exchange